Andrew Vaughn Player Props: White Sox vs. Mariners

 Andrew Vaughn At The Plate

-- Vaughn has 19 doubles, a triple, nine home runs and 24 walks while batting .244.
+- Vaughn is batting .240 with 19 doubles, a triple, nine home runs and 25 walks.

-- Vaughn has picked up a hit in 69.1% of his 68 games this season, with multiple hits in 20.6% of them.
+- Vaughn has picked up a hit in 47 of 69 games this season, with multiple hits 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.